Please change your location to view this page.

 - damage your reputation with grant-makers

-- make it difficult for your organisation to get other grants or funding and/or
+- make it difficult for your organisation to get other grants or funding, or

 Where and how should we apply for grants and funding?

 There are many sites available to assist community organisations to find out what various government grants are available, and to help you with applications.
-We have included links to some in our Extra Resources section below.
+We have included links to some below.

-Before you apply for a government grant, it is always worth obtaining a copy of any relevant grant eligibility guidelines and/or government policies.
+Before you apply for a government grant, it's always worth obtaining a copy of any relevant grant eligibility guidelines and government policies.
 A knowledge of any relevant eligibility guidelines or government policies will be useful when you are interpreting and completing the grant application forms.

-It is worth noting that a decision by a government department or government agency in relation to whether a grant or funding should be given to an organisation could be an 'administrative decision'.
+It's worth noting that a decision by a government department or government agency in relation to whether a grant or funding should be given to an organisation could be an 'administrative decision'.
 Certain limited appeal rights attach to administrative decisions.
-If you are unhappy with the outcome of a government grant or funding applications process, you should contact the government department or agency to ask about your review rights, and/or seek legal advice.
+If you are unhappy with the outcome of a government grant or funding applications process, you should contact the government department or agency to ask about your review rights and seek legal advice.

-For more information on the GST treatment of grants money, refer to the GST section of the ATO's website (see link in our Extra Resources section below).
+For more information on the GST treatment of grants money, refer to the GST section of the ATO's website (see link below).
 The guide provides case studies on when you may and may not have to pay GST on a grant.
-To find out more about whether your organisation needs to register for GST and GST concessions see Not-for-profit Law's GST page.
+To find out more about whether your organisation needs to register for GST and GST concessions see our webpage on GST.

 Generally, unless your organisation is exempt from paying income tax, an organisation will be required to pay income tax on grants or funding received.
-To find out more about income tax exemptions, see Not-for-profit Law's page on Income Tax.
+To find out more about income tax exemptions, see our webpage on income tax.

 Grants and philanthropy information